lee123333/classify-rv32i/README.md

     li a0, 4
     jal malloc # malloc 4 bytes for an integer, rows beq a0, x0, error_malloc
-    mv s3, a0 # save m0 rows pointer for later(s3 直的)
+    mv s3, a0 # save m0 rows pointer for later

     li a0, 4
     jal malloc # malloc 4 bytes for an integer, cols beq a0, x0, error_malloc
-    mv s4, a0 # save m0 cols pointer for later（ s4 橫的）
+    mv s4, a0 # save m0 cols pointer for later

     lw a1, 4(sp) # restores the argument pointer